MMercieca/CodePath/README.md

 ### Update 3

 Heroku is still investigating their DNS issue.
 I expect they'll have it fixed tomorrow.
-It's both annoying and increadably funny that they're having an issue with creating new apps _today_ and _today_ was the day I set aside for starting this project.
+It's both annoying and incredibly funny that they're having an issue with creating new apps _today_ and _today_ was the day I set aside for starting this project.

 I have user management working through ActiveAdmin.
 I'm thinking that will also be a back door for admins to manage teachers' lectures.
 When we get to that.

 There's still not a ton that makes sense to spec out, which makes the timeline look a bit iffy.
 I'll finish out today doing a style pass.

+### Update 4

+The decision to use Heroku was supposed to make deployment easy.
+I had a few deployments that worked, but the last one of the day failed.
+Oh well, I'll five them the night to fix it before I start worrying.
+I won't panic until they haven't fixed it by hours 9 or 10.

+I used up my Gemini quota today.
+I didn't expect to do that as I'm paying for an account and making a relatively small app.
+I originally wanted to get more than user management done today, but diving straight in to file uploads tomorrow isn't terrible.

+I didn't explicitly say anything about sanitization in my plan.
+I'm planning on using Github's markdown to HTML gem for rendering.
+It looks straightforward enough and has sanitization built in.
+If this went beyond a prototype I'd add guards.
+I still may add demo LLM based guards, but we have to get markdown displaying as HTML and be able to invite classes first.

+I also didn't mention email in my plan.
+For local email I can use the `letter-opener` gem.
+I have an account I can send email with and I may hook that up.
+If I limit sending of email to only teachers and admins I can avoid the security issues somewhat.

 ## Development Setup